roman-milk/roman-milk.github.io/christmas-capture.md

+===

- ****** Christmas Capture ****** bygeronimo_appleby© This could be dangerous for me if she was coming out of the effects already.
+This could be dangerous for me if she was coming out of the effects already.
 If she surfaced too quickly she could catch me off guard and cause problems.
 I didn't relish the idea of another scar on my forehead, or worse, but it was a fine line I enjoyed, the knowledge that she knew what was happening, could feel me moving inside her, aroused me almost to spunking point, the risk of a struggle only heightening my enjoyment.
 Avril's weak squirming, albeit a feeble attempt to be rid of my weight atop her prostrate form, sent an arterial burst of lust through me; I knew she was really struggling against me, but to feel her moving gave the impression she was fucking me back.

  I heaved my torso off her body and, jabbing hard and fast, watched Avril's big tits shiver and roll.
 "I'm going to come inside you, you sexy fucking bitch," I groaned.
 Avril mumbled again, even lifting a feeble arm from the bed.
 I imagine her intent was to strike me or push me off, but she didn't have the strength for that ...
 Yet.